Boy Scout Troop 379

 Anyone who knows of a need for a shawl may have one for the asking, or the clergy are glad to deliver them.
 Call the church office for more information or to give or receive a shawl.

-The Sages, formed in 2014, offers opportunities for seniors to stay actively involved in social, educational, and fun activities within the Atlanta area.
+The S.A.G.E.S (Socially Active, Growing, Engaged Seniors), formed in 2014, offers opportunities for seniors to stay actively involved in social, educational, and fun activities within the Atlanta area.
 The group holds five or six gatherings a year – all daytime events.
 Events are announced through the parish calendar, and all are welcome.

 The group has gone to the Ringling Brothers Circus with former circus priest Father Graham, attended Sunday afternoon choral performances by Song of Atlanta and Michael O’ Neill singers; spent a day at Gibbs Gardens in North Georgia, gone to plays, and toured historic Oakland cemetery.
 They also hold very popular holistic exercise classes on Wednesday mornings at the church, led by Jo Yoshimura.
 The 4- to 8-week sessions are held at various times during the year.
 For details, email Pat Driscoll (email@example.com).